kafai-yip/kafai-yip.github.io/_pages/research.md

 Below is some work I've done in the past (and ongoing):

 {% capture notice-text %}
-* I argue that exclusive sentence-final particles (SFP) establish an Agree relation with exclusive operators, unlike adfocal particles which undergo covert movement.
+* `syntax-semantics` I argue that exclusive sentence-final particles (SFP) establish an Agree relation with exclusive operators, unlike adfocal particles which undergo covert movement.
     - Cantonese, Mandarin, Vietnamese｜[paper-WCCFL](https://ling.auf.net/lingbuzz/007525)
 * I provide a compositional account of exclusive doubling in Cantonese (with an appendix on the cross-linguistic landscape of exclusive doubling)
     - Cantonese｜[handout-LFRG](https://kafai-yip.github.io/assets/docs/only_LFRG_handout_online.pdf)